MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Experiment

 \section{Experiment}

 In this section, we aim to empirically evaluate the effectiveness of our method compared to the original Anchors algorithm.
 Our experiments are designed to answer the following key questions:

-\begin{itemize}[nosep] \item \textbf{Efficiency Improvement:} To what extent does our method improve the efficiency of Anchors?
-Specifically, how much time and sampling cost are reduced? \item \textbf{Fidelity Perservation:} Does our accelerated method preserve the fidelity and understandability of the original Anchors explanations, in terms of precision and coverage? \end{itemize}
+\begin{itemize} \item \textbf{Efficiency Improvement:} To what extent does our method improve the efficiency of Anchors?
+Specifically, how much time and sampling cost are reduced? \item \textbf{Fidelity Preservation:} Does our accelerated method preserve the fidelity and understandability of the original Anchors explanations, in terms of precision and coverage? \end{itemize}

-To comprehensively address these questions, we evaluate our approach on three types of data—tabular, text, and image—using multiple machine learning models and datasets.
+To comprehensively address these questions, we evaluate our approach on tabular, text, and image data with multiple models and datasets.